tzebrowski/ObdMetrics/README.md

 - `dtc` - Diagnostic trouble code category
 - `metadata` - Metadata PIDs category.
 PIDs which are read just once during session with the Adapter
 - `livedata` - Livedata PIDs category.
 PIDs which are read frequently during session with the Adapter
+- `routine` - Routines PIDs category.
+PIDs which are executed on demand.

 During single session the framework is able to work with multiple `resource files` which might be specific for different automotive manufacturers.</br>
 Generic list of PIDs can be found [here](./src/main/resources/mode01.json "mode01.json")